micolous/BrowserQuest/doc/server/protocol.md

 * `1` The entity ID that wishes to talk.
 The server should ignore this value sent by the client. (int)
 * `2` The message that the entity wishes to send / has sent.

+### CHECK (26) (Client) ###

+This message is sent by the client to update the Player.lastCheckpoint attribute.
+There are various checkpoint IDs in the map, this is probably used for respawning the player if they die?

+* `1` The checkpoint ID where the player was at.